Raydius/mcp-cm360/README.md

 2. Create a new controller in `src/api/controllers/`
 3. Create new routes in `src/api/routes/`
 4. Register the routes in `src/app.ts`

+### Adding New MCP Resources or Tools

+To add new CM360 resources or tools:

+1. Modify the `registerResources` or `registerTools` methods in `src/mcp/mcpServer.ts`
+2. Follow the existing patterns for implementing resources and tools
+3. Update the README.md documentation to reflect the new capabilities

 ### Extending the MCP Client